Friendly Fires: Inflorescent (2018–present)

 On 25 September 2017, the band announced on their Facebook page that they are returning and will be performing at O2 Academy Brixton on 5 April 2018.
 A 40-second clip of new music was added in a video along with the announcement.
 On 5 April 2018, the band released "Love Like Waves", their first release since 2012.

 On 24 June 2019 the band announced their first album in eight years, Inflorescent.
 It was released on 16 August 2019 via Polydor Records.

+In October 2022, the band announced a special one-off concert to celebrate the fifteenth anniversary of their self-titled debut album, to be held in February 2023.
+They subsequently added an additional date, and the initial idea ended up becoming a full-scale tour, which took place from August through December 2023 in the United Kingdom.
+In addition to the concerts, the band also re-issued their first album on LP, together with a re-issue of the "Paris" single on a gold vinyl, to commemorate the 15th anniversary of their debut.

+In January 2025, the band played at Japan's Rockin’ on Sonic festival held at Makuhari Messe International Exhibition Hall in Chiba.